ska-telescope/developer.skatelescope.org/src/getting-started/deploy-skampi.rst

         kubectl describe pod -n ska-mid <name-of-pod> # describe a pod in namespace ska-mid kubectl logs -n ska-mid <name-of-pod> # get logs of a pod in namespace ska-mid

-`k9s <https://github.com/derailed/k9s>`_ is also a very useful tool that enables to use kubectl without knowing all the detail of the specific command.
-More information on this tool can be found at `k9s documentation page <https://k9scli.io/>`_ and in particular it can be useful to check the `commands page <https://k9scli.io/topics/commands/>`_.
+k9s is also a very useful tool that enables to use kubectl without knowing all the detail of the specific command.
+More information on this tool can be found at `k9s documentation page <https://k9scli.io/>`__ and in particular it can be useful to check the `commands page <https://k9scli.io/topics/commands/>`__.

 .. code-block::
         :caption: Makefile useful commands

         make k8s-watch # watch the pod's status make k8s-wait # wait for all jobs to be completed or all pods to be running

+.. _Minikube Problems:

 Minikube Problems
 #################